Miramichi Transit

 Miramichi Transit is a provider of public transportation based in Miramichi, New Brunswick, Canada.
 Founded in 2009, it provides 3 routes in the city.
-Buses run from approximately 7:00AM to 6:00PM on weekdays and 9:00AM to 4:00PM on Saturdays.
+Buses run from approximately 7:00 am to 6:00 pm on weekdays and 9:00 am to 4:00 pm on Saturdays.
 Transit services are provided using small, 24 seat buses.
 The agency also offers charter services.